 - Unless you get an infection later on, don't use the popular antibiotic creams on your piercing.
 They aren't made for puncture wounds.

-It can take nine months or longer for a belly or nostril piercing to heal, and these piercings tend to get infected more frequently than other sites simply because the longer healing time provides more opportunity.
-It's also true that irritation, rather than infection, is quite common.
-It can be normal for the piercing to turn colors (brown, light or dark purple) and weep fluid.
+It can take time for a piercing to heal.
+It can be normal for a piercing to turn colors (brown, light or dark purple) and weep fluid.
 Doctors with little knowledge of body piercings may prescribe antibiotics and tell you to take the piercing out and let it close up.
 It's not usually wise to disregard a doctor's orders, but if you don't have other signs of infection (fever, red streaks radiating from the site), ask your professional piercer for a second opinion.

-Granulomas sound and look scary, but these red growths that can sprout up at the end of your piercing aren't necessarily a death knell for the piercing.
+Granulomas sound and look scary, but these red growths that can sprout up aren't necessarily the end of your piercing.
 Go back to your immediate post-procedure care techniques and see if that makes a difference.
 If sea salt soaks don't help, try tea tree oil.
 However, if you experience traditional signs of severe infection at any time - lots of pain, swelling, heat, fever - see a physician immediately.